From electric ferries to wind-powered boats: here’s how the shipping industry can decarbonize

 Listen to the article

-A ferry described as the world’s fastest electric passenger vessel is being trialled in Sweden.
+A ferry described as the world’s first high-speed electric passenger vessel is being trialled in Sweden.

-As shipping as a whole attempts to decarbonize, could this be an indicator of the industry’s future?
+As shipping attempts to decarbonize, could this be an indicator of the industry’s future?

-Swedish electric boat maker Candela, which has developed the ferry, says it uses 80% less energy than conventional ships and removes 100% of local emissions.
+Swedish electric boat maker Candela, which has developed the ferry, says it uses 80% less energy than conventional ships and "cuts lifetime emissions by 97.5% compared to diesel vessels", according to Forbes.

-With an average speed of 20-30 knots, the P-12 is the “fastest electric ship to date”, Candela says, and is apparently faster for commuters than subway trains, buses and cars driving in rush hour.
+With a top speed of 30 knots, the P-12 is "the world’s first high-speed and long-range electric shuttle ship”, Candela says, and is apparently faster for commuters than subway trains, buses and cars driving in rush hour.

-The ferry flies above the water, reports Euronews, using three carbon fibre wings that extend out of the hull.
+The ferry flies above the water, reports France24, using three carbon fibre wings that extend out of the hull.
+This means there's less wake, allowing the vessel to go faster than a conventional ferry would be allowed to.

 Are there benefits for wider shipping?

 Electric boats that run on batteries are an option for short sea journeys in smaller vessels like passenger ferries.
-But longer routes with bigger boats – like those typically needed for cargo shipping – are different.
+But longer routes with bigger boats – like those typically needed for cargo shipping – are not yet possible.

-Electrification is “really not an option for deep-sea vessels, due to the size of batteries that would be required,” says Johannah Christensen of the Global Maritime Forum in an interview with the World Economic Forum.
+Electrification is "really not an option for deep-sea vessels, due to the size of batteries that would be required", says Johannah Christensen of the Global Maritime Forum.

 Why does shipping need to cut emissions?

-Shipping accounts for around 3% of global emissions.
-The world can’t become carbon-neutral without removing these emissions, experts say.
+Shipping transports approximately 80% of world trade and accounts for around 3% of global emissions.
+The world can’t achieve carbon neutrality and tackle the climate crisis without removing these emissions, experts say.

 Air pollution from shipping is thought to cause around 60,000 premature deaths a year, especially around coastal and port areas.